 She knew it was childish, hiding on a porch and pouting cause her editor was being "mean" but she was mature for 90 percent of her day, so she saw the other 10 percent as hers to be childish with if she so chose.
 The thought made her laugh sometimes, the image of her editor's face as that of a wrinkly old teacher and she the young student, evading punishment by hiding under the stairs.

 Then the bottom of her world dropped out.
 She was in Paris for a book signing event when she got the call.
 Her father had died.
-It was some stupid kid in a car or something, a car wreck was all she heard, and she couldn't even be there for the funeral.
-Her heart could've shattered out of her chest from the force or her sadness and anger.
+It was some stupid kid something, a car wreck was all she heard, and she couldn't even be there for the funeral.
+Her heart could've shattered out of her chest from the force or despair.
 She tore her hotel suite apart that night, not caring how much she had to pay in damages.
 Little did she know that it wouldn't matter what she did to the room, she wouldn't be around when the bill came.

-Lucas, her best friend and now business partner was staying in the room below hers, and he was working on a new theory of quantum physics and mechanics.
-He had been dealing with a mental block for the past few weeks, but he'd finally gotten past it and was finally enjoying some quality time with his tools and formulas.
-He was almost finished with what was going to be the pinnacle of scientific discovery when things went terribly wrong.
+Lucas, her best friend and now business partner was staying in the room below hers.
+He was working on a new theory of quantum physics and mechanics.
+He had been dealing with a mental block for the past few weeks.
+He'd finally gotten past it and was enjoying some quality time with his tools and formulas, and he was almost finished with what was going to be the pinnacle of scientific discovery when things went terribly wrong.
 He wasn't sure how, but the machine he had been building activated, by itself.
 It wasn't supposed to be able to do that, but there it was, glowing and humming like some demented carnival ride.
 It took up most of the room and when it started to spin, the wind in the room was too much for the balcony doors.
 They blew out, shattering the glass and splintering the wood against the balcony railing.

 The crashing was loud enough to drag Sarah out of her rage induced destruction and she felt her heart stop for a second time as she heard Lucas yelling below her.
 She grabbed her purse and phone on the way out of the door, running carefully to the stairs so she didn't break a heel and injure herself.
 She was at his door in seconds, pounding on it and demanding he let her in.
 There wasn't a response, but the door flew inward a moment later and Sarah saw something that stole her breath.
 In the middle of the room was a miniature black hole, swirling with shades of purple and light blue and white, sucking in everything in the room, including Lucas, who had just disappeared as the door opened.